mrpositron/paper2tex/README.md

 ## How to use?

 `paper2tex.ipynb` is the main notebook.
 It contains the code to extract equations from the paper.
-The notebook is self explanatory. (it will be added soon)
+The notebook is self explanatory.

 ## Example